Making Social Media Work for Your School

 An introduction to using Facebook, YouTube and Pinterest to promote your school.

-A decade ago you spent a fortune on a gorgeous catalog and a couple of recruiting trips.
+A decade ago, you spent a fortune on a gorgeous catalog and a couple of recruiting trips.
 Then you waited.
-If you had gotten your catalogs into the right hands and had a good turnout for your recruiting trips, you were in good shape.
-The applications came in hopefully in a three to one ratio.
+You would be in good shape if you had gotten your catalogs into the right hands and had a good turnout for your recruiting trips.
+The applications came in hopefully in a three-to-one ratio.
 All was well.

 That approach doesn't work very well today.
 Your demographics have changed.
-More and more of your target parents belong to Generation Y. They get their information from social media.
+More and more of your target parents are Generation Y. They get their information from social media.

-The diversity goals your school has require different approaches too.
-You need to extend the reach of your advertising campaigns by using social media which is easily shared.
+The diversity goals your school has require different approaches, too.
+You need to extend the reach of your advertising campaigns by using social media, which is easily shared.
 Your market has become more segmented and much more competitive.
-As the economic outlook makes the future look more and more uncertain parents are examining the educational foundations which their children will need in order to be successful in their adult lives.
+As the economic outlook makes the future look more and more uncertain, parents are examining the educational foundations that their children will need to be successful in their adult lives.

 That's where social media comes in.
 Done well, social media will improve your admissions yield.
 Done consistently, social media can cement value in place in the minds of your target audience.

 But remember: social media is still marketing.
 It requires planning and execution of that marketing plan to work.
-It cannot be a hit or miss approach.
+It cannot be a hit-or-miss approach.
 Neither can you leave your marketing in the hands of well-intentioned amateurs.
-Each social media component needs to be used effectively in order to help you achieve your marketing campaign goals.
+Each social media component must be used effectively to help you achieve your marketing campaign goals.

 Here are some ideas for you to consider as you develop your marketing plan using Facebook, Pinterest, and YouTube.